yodaqua/zato-apitest/README.md

 - Store values extracted out of previous steps for use in subsequent steps, i.e. get a list of objects, pick ID of the first one and use this ID in later steps.

-- Be integrated with JUnit
+- Can be integrated with JUnit

-- Be very easily extended in Python
+- Can be very easily extended in Python

 Download and install
 --------------------